 The panic happened in the recovery path.
 We need to do two things: prevent the panic, and ensure we don't try and allocate more flow tables than the hardware supports.

-Updated by Paul Winder 4 months ago
+Updated by Paul Winder over 1 year ago

 There are two issues, trying to create too many flow tables and panic during recovery from an allocation failure.

 1. I no longer have the original panic, but during flow table/group set up the data structure for the flow table was allocated, the command to allocate the flow table in the hardware would fail.
 The recovery code notices the allocated data structure, but also assumes the subordinate flow group has been allocated - but it hadn't so the system panic'ed attempting to free from a NULL pointer.

 2. The setup code assumed there would be enough flow table entries to cover the number of groups being created.
 On this particular device there were not.
 In mlxcx_calc_rx_ngroups() the number of groups is already limited based on device capabilities.
 This has been extended so we don't create so many groups such that the max number of flow tables is exceeded.
 We require one per port and 2 per group.

 Updated by Electric Monk over 1 year ago

 - Status changed from In Progress to Closed

 - % Done changed from 80 to 100